HoundThe/WarzoneLobbyScraper/README.md

 ### Warzone KDR lobby scraper

-Python script that can plot average lobby KDR of someones last N lobbies.
+Python script that can plot lobby KDRs of someones last N lobbies.

 If you wonder why some people seem to have very easy lobbies, you can easily compare them with yours!
 You might find that some people abuse the game to match with weaker players to feel good.